Adarsh4503/aws_ami/README.md

-#PRE_REQUISITES
+# PRE_REQUISITES
--Install boto3
+- Install boto3
 .
-##create a config.py file with 5 variables
+## Create a config.py file with 5 variables
 1.aws_access_key_id        - from aws console
 2.aws_secret_access_key    - from aws console
 3.region                   - region in which the ec2 is present